mehgellan/wordstock/README.md

 ## Planned Features

 * Integrate into Mobile friendly app
-* Hit Dictionary api endpoint for Word of the Day Feature
+* Hit Dictionary api for Word of the Day Feature
 * Add Example model so user can create multi-media examples to a word making the word more interactive and easier to remember.
-*
+* Use materialize styling framework

 ## Planning

+Wireframes
 ![alt text](http://i.imgur.com/j78U762.png "Wireframes")

+Entity Relationship Diagram
 ![alt text](http://i.imgur.com/DxVxSnQ.png "ERD")